folukefalana/Project-10/README.md

 In conclusion, the "Ekiti State Electoral Analysis 2014-2022" project successfully harnessed the capabilities of Power BI to transform raw data into actionable insights.
 This project not only provided valuable historical performance insights but also paved the way for a more data-informed approach to managing the company's operations.

 ### TECHNOLOGIES USED:
-Power BI Desktop SQL for data extraction and transformation
+Excel, Power BI Desktop and SQL for data extraction and transformation

 ### PROJECT STRUCTURE:
 - Data: Contains raw and cleaned data files.
 Scripts: Includes SQL scripts used for data extraction and transformation.
 Reports: Contains Power BI report files.
 Documentation: Includes project documentation, data dictionary, and analysis methodology.